wormhole-foundation/xdapp-book/src/development/portal/sdkjs/polygon-oasis-relayer.md

 ### Check if the transfer was completed

-In the final step we use the getIsTransferCompletedEth() method to check if the transfer was completed on the Oasis Emerald chain.
-If it’s not, we wait 5 seconds and check again.
+In the final step, use the getIsTransferCompletedEth() method to check if the transfer was completed on the Oasis Emerald chain.
+If it’s not, wait 5 seconds and check again.

 ```ts
 setDefaultWasm("node"); //only needed if running in node.js